 - Firstly, there is no flow to this story, it is centered around all of the characters doing random things all together as a group

 - The stat count would only gain the main character (In this case we’ll go with Roomba) +1 stat.
-This is because all of these extra characters are not contributing enough to the story or meet the minimum of 2 paragraphs of interaction required by system standards and are listed in strings.
+This is because all of these extra characters are not contributing enough to the story or meet the minimum of 25% of the interaction required by system standards and are listed in strings.